 This issue might occur during a migration from an older version of Exchange Server or due to a problem of storage space.

-If the issue has been reported by the users that they cannot search on their mailboxes, the only way to identity the issue is by checking the mailbox database copy status.
+If the issue has been reported by the users that they cannot search on their mailboxes, the only way to identify the issue is by checking the mailbox database copy status.
 For this, you can use the PowerShell cmdlet Get-MailboxDatabaseCopyStatus in the Exchange Management Shell (EMS).

 Get-MailboxDatabaseCopyStatus * | sort name | Select name,status,contentindexstate